 Bernafay is silent and damp.
 I make a tentative foray in on the sloping path and climb up towards the middle, the track is slick and muddy, the undergrowth thick even this early in spring, the light penetrates the almost leafless canopy enough to make out the shape and form of the surface beneath the limp grass, bramble, and unrolling ferns.
 It is a bumpy place.
 Without using your imagination you can make out a communication trench on the left, there are depressions and lumps that are clearly the remains of the beating it took.
 Bernafay boasted some quite remarkable feats of German soil engineering including some trademark deep dugouts, open to the sky they had rugged stairs that would almost grace a large house.
 Deep set and safe places now filled in and lost in the woods.

 I head back down, walking up is treacherous.
 I’ll circle the Eastern edge and come back down the middle if time allows.
 As I exit back onto the top of the wood I notice someone in the field, his neck bent studying the ground, a trophy hunter maybe, looking for remains to sell.
 He is young, his build suggests mid to late teens, we raise a palm at each other.
 His car is parked not far off.
 He is a French.
 The car is decked out with probationary driver stickers, a poppy jammed in the grill, a British legion sticker in the side window.
-This land here near the car is where Edgar was originally buried.
-This was a small plot, Bernafay North Cemetery, there is no trace under the clear lines of the plough, just the occasional orange glow of shrapnel between the white flint and chalk fragments in the soil.
+This land here, near the car, is where Edgar was originally buried.
+This was a small plot, Bernafay North Cemetery, there is no trace under the clear lines of the plough, just the occasional orange glow of shrapnel between the white flint cortex and chalk fragments in the soil.

 There is a road wide path around the Western edge, grassed and easy to walk.
 There are crops between here and Trones Wood, which isn’t really that far away on a day like this.
 I could walk across it in a few minutes, but then there’s no machine guns or rifle fire.
 It’s from here that the 17th and 18th Manchesters emerged and fought their way across and then sat down hard in Trones to catch their breath and held it.
 I walk up to where Trones Alley lay, now ploughed in except in the edge of the trees; A German defensive trench-line that linked the two woods.
 The peace breaks, up here the air is thick with petrol fumes, I start at the sudden noise of engines, there are quad bikes, men with trailers and 4x4s over near the Southern end of the wood.
-It is I think time to desert, not be here away from all this present intruding on the past and the imagination.
+It is I think time to desert, not be here away from all this present intruding on the past.
 I walk back below the thinning cloud.
 The boy is deeper in the field, a stick of shadow against the dirt, still searching.

 Photos and text: © Nick Stone 2016 Archive photos: IWM.
 Bernafay Wood Cemetery in 1916, and the Deep Dugouts captured in Bernafay Wood.